 Preventable medical errors account for hundreds of thousands of deaths each year in the United States in hospitals and other health care settings.
 Human error is a factor, but the incredibly high level of preventable errors such as misdiagnosing a deadly disease, giving the wrong patient the wrong dose of medication, to operating on the wrong body part, preventable medical errors and medical mistakes cause so much injury and death.

-At McGowan, Hood & Felder, LLC, our South Carolina medical malpractice attorneys are skilled in handling complicated cases of medical mistakes.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina medical malpractice attorneys are skilled in handling complicated cases of medical mistakes.
 We protect clients’ right to compensation after an injury caused by a doctor’s error.
 You are invited to call 803-327-7800 or fill out our contact form to schedule a free consultation today.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.